-Given the complexity, cost and time involved in Options 1 and 2, the beneficiaries of the estate may prefer not to proceed through the formal process of applying for a Court order or involving the Public Trustee for the Australian Capital Territory.
+Given the complexity, cost and time involved in Options 1 and 2, the beneficiaries of the estate may prefer not to proceed through the formal process of applying for a Court order or involving the South Australian Public Trustee.
 An alternative is for the family to administer the estate informally, without applying to the Supreme Court.